 Under USER SETTINGS, click the User Creation item to create a user for the OS.
 Enter a name, and choose a login username and password.
 Retype the password and check the password strength indicator.

-To make the user a system administrator, check the Make this user administrator box.
+To make the user a system administrator, check the Add administrative privileges to this user account box.

 When finished, click Done to save the changes.